Eltik/CFBypass/README.md

 THIS NEEDS TO BE UPDATED<br />
 <b>Prerequisites</b>: Python (version 3.10 or higher), NodeJS (comes with NPM), TypeScript (only if you're cloning the repository).<br /><br />
 1. Run `pip install cloudscraper` or clone VeNoMouS's [repository](https://github.com/VeNoMouS/cloudscraper).
 All this project does is "port" his Python code and make it JavaScript friendly.
-2. Run `npm i cfbypass` or clone the GitHub repository using `git clone https://github.com/Eltik/CFBypass`.
+2. Run `npm i cfbypass@latest` or clone the GitHub repository using `git clone https://github.com/Eltik/CFBypass`.

 ## How it Works
 All I've done is create a script that uses `child_process` to send `GET` and `POST` requests via the Python library `cloudscraper`.
 An `index.py` script that uses the library is included and takes the following arguments:<br />